mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 I came to a conclusion that direct subtyping of `Path` is not possible due to the way its `__new__` method is implemented.

-Thank you for reading, and feel free to contact me if you know some tricks to subclass `Path` directly or if you think something is wrong or missing in this blog post.

 [path]: https://docs.python.org/3/library/pathlib.html#pathlib.Path
 [gh]: https://github.com/python/cpython/blob/v3.9.7/Lib/pathlib.py#L1079